7Block Labs

 Superchain fundamentals

-• Tx share and sequencer revenue per OP‑chain; Base typically leads both—watch for regime changes from incentives or performance features like Flashblocks preconfirmations (~200ms).
-Treat preconfirmations as soft state until finalized. (messari.io)
+• Tx share and sequencer revenue for each OP-chain; usually, Base takes the lead in both categories--keep an eye out for any shifts that might come from new incentives or features like Flashblocks preconfirmations (around 200ms).
+Until they're finalized, think of preconfirmations as a soft state. (messari.io)

 MEV and orderflow